Set up an Atlassian organization

 Verify one or more domains for your organization to prove you own those domains.
 Once you verify a domain, all the Atlassian accounts that use email addresses from that domain become managed accounts of the organization.
 Learn more about verifying a domain for your organization.

-You can then subscribe to Atlassian Access to apply security and authentication policies over all those managed accounts.
+You can then subscribe to Atlassian Access to apply security and authentication policies for those managed accounts.
 Your users with those accounts will be subject to the policies you've set, no matter which Atlassian products they log in to.

 Atlassian Access gives you one place to manage and enforce the security and compliance policies required to run your mission-critical Atlassian Cloud products.
 Learn more about Atlassian Access.